diana-hui-yang/cohesity-scripts/sbt/backup-ora-coh-sbt/README.md

 - chmod 750 aix-backup-ora-coh-dedup.bash

 ## Description
-The scripts uses Cohesity Source-side dedup library to backup Oracle databases.
+The scripts uses Cohesity Source-side dedup library (please contact Cohesity support to get the library download link) to backup Oracle databases.
 The backup format is backupset. backup-ora-coh-dedup.bash has full, incremental, and archive logs backup options.
 Cohesity Remote adapter will run Cohesity snapshot after the backup is done.
 The script can be launched from a central server and also supports recvoery catalog.